nicolasdilley/gomela-ase21/README.md

   - DL = Double lock property of GCatch
   - GD = A global deadlock was found
   - BMOC = BMOC property of GCATCH

-## Step 3 Reproducing data from verifying 99 Github projects.
+## Step 3 Reproducing data from verifying 99 Github projects from Research Question 2.
 (Table 1 and Table 2)

 The list of projects (along with their commit) can be found in ```./commits.csv```